Services in Oulanka National Park

 - In the villages of Hautajärvi, Juuma and Käylä (about 13 km from the National Park) there are rental cottages some of which are in year-round use.

 - Altogether, in Kuusamo there are almost 40 000 beds for guests, of which the majority are at the Ruka Ski Resort.
 The ski resort is 22 km from Oulanka.
 There are also several hotels in the Ruka area.

-- Oulanka Visitor Centre loans out infant backpacks to carry the family's youngest in.
-Visitors must pay a deposit.
+- From Oulanka Visitor Centre you can rent infant backpacks to carry the family's youngest in.

-- Oulanka Visitor Centre, exhibition and cafe are accessible by wheelchair and baby pram.
-There are toilets for the disabled.
+- Oulanka Visitor Centre, exhibition and café are accessible by wheelchair and baby pram.
+There is an accessible toilet at the visitor centre.

 Other Services in the Surrounding Area

 - There is a bank, a post office and a store, which also sells fuel, in Käylä Village.
 There are some rental cabins in the area, of which some are in year-round use.

 - There are many programme service enterprises in Juuma, which arrange hiking trips in Oulanka National Park rent hiking equipment.

 - There are some rental cabins in the vicinity of Hautajärvi village.

 - There are several programme service enterprises in Ruka, which arrange white water rafting and canoeing excursions and hiking trips in Oulanka National Park.
 The companies also rent hiking equipment.
 Ruka also has stores and the ATM closest to the park.